getgrav/grav-learn/pages/17/01.basics/02.requirements/doc.md

 Grav is built with plain text files for your content.
 There is no database needed.

+> [!CAUTION]
-!!
-A PHP user cache such as APCu, Memcached, or Redis is highly recommended for optimal performance.
+> A PHP user cache such as APCu, Memcached, or Redis is highly recommended for optimal performance.
 Not to worry though, these are usually already part of your hosting package!

 ## Web Servers